-We are not party to any strategic alliances and therefore have not been able to achieve the benefits associated with being a member of such an alliance.
+We are currently not party to any strategic alliances and therefore have not been able to achieve the benefits associated with being a member of such an alliance.
 If, in the future, we would like to enter into a strategic alliance but are unable to do so, we may be unable to achieve the cost and other synergies that can result from such alliances.
-However, we are party to operational partnerships with other carriers in some of the other trade zones in which we operate, and may seek to enter into additional operational partnerships or similar arrangements with other shipping companies or local operators, partners or agents.
-For example, in September 2018, we entered into a strategic operational cooperation agreement with the 2M Alliance in the Asia-USEC trade zone.
-In March and August 2019, we expanded our strategic partnership with the 2M Alliance by entering into additional cooperation agreements, to cover the Asia-East Mediterranean, Asia-American Pacific Northwest and Asia-US Gulf trade zones.
-In addition, at the end of 2020 we further upsized a joint service by utilizing larger vessels on the Asia-U.S. Gulf Coast service and in June 2021 we launched a new joint service line connecting from Yantian and Vietnam to U.S. South Atlantic ports via Panama Canal with the 2M Alliance.
-In January and February 2022, we announced our principal agreement with the 2M to extend the existing collaboration agreements on the Asia- USEC and Asia-USGC, as well as the intention to launch an independent pendulum service on the Asia-Mediterranean and Pacific Northwest trades, replacing our cooperation with the 2M Alliance on those trades, effective as of April 2022.
-Under our new collaboration agreement with the 2M, we or the 2M Alliance may not terminate the agreement during the first 18 months of the agreement term (by providing a six-month prior written notice following a 12-month period from the effective date of the agreement), which is a shorter period compared to the original agreement terms.
-For additional information on our strategic operational cooperation with the 2M Alliance, see "Item 4.B - Business Overview - Our operational partnerships."
-A termination of our existing operational agreements, including with the 2M Alliance, or any future cooperation agreement we may enter into, could adversely affect our business, financial condition and results of operations.
+However, we are party to operational partnerships with other carriers in some of the trade zones in which we operate, including a strategic operational agreement with the 2M Alliance (expected to terminate in January 2025) on the Asia-US East Coast and Asia-US Gulf Coast trades.
+See "Item 4.B - Business Overview - Our operational partnerships."
+We may seek to enter into additional operational partnerships or similar arrangements with other shipping companies or local operators, partners or agents.
+The unilateral termination of our existing operational agreements, including with the 2M Alliance, or any future cooperation agreement we may enter into, could adversely affect our business, financial condition and results of operations.

-These strategic cooperation agreements and other arrangements could also reduce our flexibility in decision making in the covered trade zones, and we are subject to the risk that the expected benefits of the agreements may not materialize.
+These strategic cooperation agreements and other arrangements, if we choose to enter into them with other carriers, could also reduce our flexibility in decision making in the covered trade zones, and we are subject to the risk that the expected benefits of the agreements may not materialize.
 Furthermore, in other trade zones in which other alliances operate, we are still unable to benefit from the economies of scale that many of our competitors are able to achieve through participation in strategic arrangements (i.e., strategic alliances or operational agreements).
 Our status as an Israeli company has limited, and may continue to limit, our ability to call on certain ports and has therefore limited, and may continue to limit, our ability to enter into alliances or operational partnerships with certain shipping companies.
 In addition, our existing collaboration with the 2M Alliance may limit our ability to enter into alliances or other certain operational agreements.
 If we are not successful in expanding or entering into additional operational partnerships which are beneficial to us, this could adversely affect our business.